-You've also heard that Spencer's good friend, Jeff Bezos announced that about half of the items sold on Amazon come from third party sellers.
+And you may have also heard that over 50% of the items sold on Amazon come from third party Amazon sellers.

 Many of those sellers are ordinary people like me and you.

-Now, almost anyone can sign up as a seller on Amazon and get “shelf space” on the undisputed king of ecommerce.
+Now, almost anyone can sign up as Amazon sellers and get “shelf space” on the undisputed king of e-commerce business.

 What Is Jungle Scout?

-Jungle Scout is a web-based tool that helps you make informed decisions about what to sell on Amazon.
+Jungle Scout is an Amazon product research tool popular among successful Amazon sellers, that helps you make informed decisions about what to sell on Amazon.

 Finding Profitable Products To Sell On Amazon

-Before we dive more into the features of Jungle Scout, it's important to provide a little bit of background on how to find profitable products to sell on Amazon.
+Before we dive more into the unique Jungle Scout tools, it's important to provide a little bit of background on how to find profitable products to sell on Amazon.